jdcloudcom/en/mktcontent/产品/product/fundesc/Product_Fundesc_88.md

 			{
 				"funcName":"",
 				"funcTitle":"Enterprise Networking",
-				"funcP":"Enterprise-level block chain network deployment relys on identity chain to provide trusted identity, and it is easy to implement multiple organizations to build block chain network across domains, which is easy to use, secure and trustworthy"
+				"funcP":"Enterprise-level block chain network deployment relies on identity chain to provide trusted identity, and it is easy to implement multiple organizations to build block chain network across domains, which is easy to use, secure and trustworthy"
 			},
 			{
 				"funcName":"",